abrown17nd/hurricane-center-project/README.md

 # Hurricane Center Computer Vision Project
 A tool to mark the "best track center" and intensity prediction of a hurricane from satellite images using various satellite products alongside in situ measurements.
+NOTE: The terms "hurricane", "typhoon", and "tropical cyclone" refer to the storms in different areas of the globe.
+For simplicity, the term "hurricane" is used throughout, though often "tropical cyclone" or "TC" is used to refer to the same weather phenomena.
 ## Part 1 - Conceptual design

 ### Problem description